 A lot of people have seen the iconic photo of Kobe Bryant just sitting in the showers after winning the 2001 Finals with the trophy in his hands and looking completely emotionless.
 But not many people know the story behind that photo.
-It was a deep situation involving his family or to be more specific to his parents.

 Chris Ballard of Sports Illustrated wrote how the problems Kobe had with his parents were quite severe, mostly because of his early marriage with Vanessa.
 His parents didn't initially approve of that relationship, which didn't sit well with Kobe at that time.